Skip to content

 Sherlock's storage resources are limited and are shared among many users.
 They are meant to store data and code associated with projects for which you are using Sherlock's computational resources.
 This space is for work actively being computed on with Sherlock, and should not be used as a target for backups from other systems.

-If you're looking for a long-term storage solution for research data, SRCC offers the Oak storage system, which is specifically intended for this usage.
+If you're looking for a long-term storage solution for research data, Stanford Research Computing offers the Oak storage system, which is specifically intended for this usage.

 Those file systems are shared with other users, and are subject to quota limits and for some of them, purge policies (time-residency limits).